wsromek/react-first-app/README.md

     + ~~provide jest tests for Todo app components~~

  * ~~include enzyme unit tests~~
- * include SCSS and use webpack to bundle it
+ * include SCSS + eCSS and use webpack to bundle it
  * provide a backend to serve todo data
  * research react app architectures
  * research server side rendering